zama-ai/httpz-solidity/docs/fundamentals/first_step/operations.md

 ### Use scalar operands when possible to save gas

 Some TFHE operators exist in two versions : one where all operands are ciphertexts handles, and another where one of the operands is an unencrypted scalar.
 Whenever possible, use the scalar operand version, as this will save a lot of gas.
-See the page on [Gas](gas.md) to discover which operators support scalar operands and compare the gas saved between both versions: all-encrypted operands vs scalar.

 ❌ For example, this snippet cost way more in gas: